maurotory/jenkins-cli/README.md

 To create and run a new build run the following:
 ```
-jctl create build --jobId "my-job" --params params.json
+jctl create build --jobId "my-job" --params params.env
 ```
-Where the `params.json` contains a json file with a list of all the parametres used to run the job.
-You can ignore this flag if the pipeline does not have any parameters.
+Where the `params.env` consists of a `.env` file with all the parameters as variables, by default `jctl`.
+You can ignore this flag if the pipeline does not need any parameters.
+Example of a `.env` file is shown below:
-The file must have a key/value structure, with only string values are supported, as Jenkins only support this type of parametres.
-An example of a `params.json` file is shown below:
 ```
-{
-  "STRING_PARAM": "mystring",
-  "BOOLEAN_PARAM": "false",
-  "NUMBER_PARAM": "20"
-}
+"STRING_PARAM"="mystring"
+"BOOLEAN_PARAM"=false
+"NUMBER_PARAM"=20
 ```